dhh1128/codecraft.co/good-code-is-balanced.md

 <figure><img class=" " title="Balancing Act" src="http://farm4.staticflickr.com/3193/2991130266_7f315f456b_n.jpg" alt="" width="320" height="240" /><figcaption>Someone's got this "balance" thing down!
 Photo credit: joãokẽdal (Flickr).</figcaption></figure>
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Pick a module, application, or subsystem that you know well, and grade its code according to how much its coders emphasize a few different dimensions (e.g., performance, testability, scalability, ease of use).
 Do you like the balance?
 Are any attributes being neglected?</span></em></p>

----

-Earned Pragmatism &laquo; Codecraft (2013-01-18 08:53:32)

-[...] you can be a pragmatist, you have to understand what’s possible, what’s good and bad about each alternative, and why certain considerations might trump others given a certain business context and time [...]

----

-Metrics, Plumb Lines, and System Thinking &laquo; Codecraft (2012-11-12 08:37:28)

-[...]
-I’m also a big believer in balance, as I’ve written about before.
-Good software balances many considerations. [...]

----

-3 Commandments of Performance Optimization &laquo; Codecraft (2013-01-08 09:08:29)

-[...]
-On the other hand, it is possible to be too passionate about performance; optimizing the performance of the dev team (by decreasing coding and testing time) is often a better business choice than optimizing execution speed in ways that make code more complex and harder to verify.
-I have encountered performance zealots disqualifying a perfectly good design on the grounds that it’s not performant enough in a use case that only 2 customers on the entire planet would ever care about.
-Not smart.
-As I’ve said many times, good code is balanced. [...]

----

-Smart Geeks Think Like Cheerleaders &laquo; Codecraft (2013-02-05 08:57:45)

-[...]
-We champion the ideal implementation, programming language, product schedule, or architecture–so much so that we lose momentum or balance. [...]